katmore/micro-config/README.md

 # MicroConfig
-micro package for php that implements configuration utility functionality
+micro package for php that provides convenient ways to manage configuration files

 ## Legal
 ### Copyright